Jorge Polanco Player Props: Twins vs. Tigers

 Jorge Polanco At The Plate

+- Polanco has had an RBI in 14 games this year (30.4%), including seven multi-RBI outings (15.2%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored at least once 14 times this year (34.1%), including one multi-run game.
+- He has scored at least once 15 times this season (32.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.